alfrdmalr/walktour/README.md

 }
 ```
 It's especially important to call `close()` if providing _customCloseFunc_, since there are cleanup events which are handled by the default `close()` call.

+**All options available for a `Step` object will be provided in the `WalktourLogic` object, even if those options haven't been specified for a particular step.
+For instance, if the `tooltipWidth` option is passed to `Walktour` itself, but not to any individual step, each step's `WalktourObject` will still have the most relevant value for `tooltipWidth` as part of its `stepContent`.

 ### Orientation And Alignment
 The tooltip can be positioned at various locations around the targeted element.
 There are five simple positions: